 2. Replying

-The previous etiquette point has an implication: when you read a message (at that moment or eventually), confirm that you've understood it by replying, even with something as short as "Got it"
+The previous etiquette point has an implication: when you read a message (at that moment or eventually), confirm that you've read it by replying - even with something as short as "Got it".

 Otherwise the person might assume you're in deep work, that you've missed the message or have other wrong assumptions.
 Make sure both sides of the conversation know when a conversation is over.